(Bald Eagle and Hawk Mountain scenery. Image courtesy of David Dehner.)

 Artemisinin contains a number of oxygens (red).
 A key part of the structure is the 6-membered ring (at the front of the structure above) that contains a bridge with oxygens joined to each other.
 This peroxide structure is the magic – if it’s removed Artemisinin loses its potency against the malarial parasite.

 The reason that ACT is recommended is that Artemisinin is also subject to resistance.
-The World Health Organization reports that resistance has been detected in five countries in the Greater Mekong subregion of Southeast Asia.
+The World Health Organization reports that resistance has been detected in five countries in the Greater Mekong subregion of Southeast Asia, for example.

 Historically, the greatest success against infectious diseases has been achieved by devising vaccines targeting the agent.
 This has proven difficult when the infectious agent is a plasmodium (a single-celled organism) like the malarial parasite.
 Part of that difficulty is complacency; if malaria were a bigger problem in the First World, we would probably see greater effort focused on vaccine development.
 But part of the problem is that the malarial parasite undergoes changes to its composition and structure as it passes through vector and humans.
 This antigenic variation, together with the fact that there are several thousand potential protein targets, compound the difficulty.
 Tantalizingly, we know that some people become immune by exposure to various forms of the plasmodium naturally.
 In any case, so far only one vaccine, called RTS,S, has completed Phase 3 testing, where it reduced incidence by 39% and severe malaria by 31.5%.

 - “Silent Spring”, Rachel Carson.
 The most recent edition available is the First Mariner Books edition of 2002.